 - Visiting students from other colleges

-- Students who have already earned a degree
+- Students who have already earned a college degree

-BMCC boasts a wide variety of courses in more than 45 different academic programs for you to choose from.
+BMCC’s entire range of courses is available for non-degree study.
+We boast a wide variety of courses in more than 50 different academic programs for you to choose from.
 For your convenience, we offer both classroom and online learning options, as well as evening, weekend, and off-site classes throughout the city.
 Credits you earn are transferable to degree programs at BMCC or other colleges.

 In addition, non-degree students may also choose from courses available through our Continuing Education and Workforce Development programs.

 Some of our high-level math and English courses call for students to take a preparatory course called a “prerequisite” before they can take on more difficult subject matter.

 If you want to take a course with a prerequisite, we can work with you to get approval from the academic department to skip the preparatory step.

 Your tuition is calculated based on two things: where you live and how many credits the classes you choose are worth.
 Students taking a non-degree course pay the “non-matriculated” tuition rate.